raspberrypilearning/physical-computing-with-python/README.md

 # Physical Computing with Python

+**This is an archived resource.** The repo will remain available but the resource will no longer be maintained or updated.
+Some or all parts of the resource may no longer work.
+To see our latest resources, please visit [raspberrypi.org](http://projects.raspberrypi.org).

 ![Physical Computing with Python](cover.png)

 In this resource you will learn how to use the GPIO pins on your Raspberry Pi to interface with electronic components, such as LEDs and PIRs.